 “Vetri was so young, and he didn’t have much experience with his own business,” said property owner Michael Yelson, recalling how he and his father-in-law Leonard Levin felt about their new prospective restaurateur.
 “We actually had Philippe Chin co-sign on the lease, because we knew him already.”

-Instead of succumbing to the pressure to leave 1312 in order to expand his successful restaurant, Vetri went a different route.
+Instead of succumbing to the pressure to leave 1312 in order to expand, Vetri went a different route.
 In 2007, he partnered with his former sous chef Jeff Michaud to open Osteria, and in 2010 he branched out again, joining forces with another disciple, chef Brad Spence, to launch Amis.
-Since then, the Vetri Family has opened four additional restaurants (Alla Spina, multiple branches of Pizzeria Vetri, Lo Spiedo), with others on the way.

-All along, Vetri kept operating in its tiny dining room, at one point even taking away a couple of seats in order to make room for an antique espresso machine.
-Vetri and partner Benjamin regularly asked their landlords if they wanted to sell the building, but the answer was always “No.”
+Vetri kept operating in its tiny dining room, at one point even taking away a couple of seats in order to make room for an antique espresso machine.
+Vetri and partner Benjamin regularly asked to buy the building, but the answer was always “No.”

-Asked why he wouldn’t ever agree to sell, landlord Yelson explained his reasoning: “You keep residential apartments on the other floors because you know they can carry the building if the restaurant on the ground floor happens to go out of business.”
+Landlord Yelson explained his reasoning to Billy Penn: “You keep residential apartments on the other floors because you know they can carry the building if the restaurant on the ground floor happens to go out of business.”

 However, over the years, as tenants moved out, Vetri took over first one and then two of the upstairs apartments, using them for storage and offices for the charitable Vetri Foundation for Children.
-Eventually, as the last of the residential tenants moved out and it became obvious his restaurant group wasn’t about to fail, he was able to convince Yelson to allow him to rent the entire building, even if it still wasn’t for sale.
+Eventually, as the last of the residential tenants moved out, he was able to convince Yelson to allow him to rent the entire building, even if it still wasn’t for sale.